-- 2.10 Once the relevant documents and submissions from the parties are received, the Panel will decide for itself what the relevant facts are.
-Those facts may differ from those found by ASIC, whether because new information is available, or because the Panel makes a different assessment of the information available to ASIC. - 2.11 The Panel will then consider any ASIC policy which appears to be applicable to the facts, whether or not ASIC applied that policy in making its decision.
+- 2.11 The Panel will then consider any ASIC policy which appears to be applicable to the facts, whether or not ASIC applied that policy in making its decision.
 It will first make its own assessment regarding whether the policy is valid, and whether there is any reason why it should not be applied in the present matter.
 There will need to be very persuasive reasons before the Panel will reject established ASIC policy as invalid, even if the policy does not reflect the preferred position of the Panel.
-This is particularly true where the policy has been arrived at and published after public consultation.

-- 2.12 If the Panel affirms that the policy is valid then it must consider how to apply that policy in the case before it, on the facts as found by the Panel.
-If the Panel comes to the same conclusions as ASIC on what policy to apply and how to apply it, then the decision will stand.
-Otherwise, the Panel may vary the decision, set it aside and substitute its own decision, or remit the matter for reconsideration by ASIC, with directions as to the policy to be applied. - 2.13 If the Panel decides to set aside or vary an ASIC decision, its first preference will be to decide the matter itself, applying relevant ASIC policy to the facts found by the Panel.
-If ASIC policy does not cover the matter, the Panel will decide the matter in accordance with the legislative policy of Chapter 6 and its own policies and rules.
-If, however, additional facts need to be found, the Panel may refer the matter back to ASIC, with a direction as to the policy to be applied. - 2.14 If the matter shows up the need for policy development which may need research or public consultation, the Panel will resolve the matter in light of its particular facts, setting as narrow a precedent as possible, and invite ASIC to undertake the necessary policy development.
+This is particularly true where the policy has been arrived at and published after public consultation.5 - 2.12 If the Panel affirms that the policy is valid then it must consider how to apply that policy in the case before it, on the facts as found by the Panel.
+If the Panel comes to the same conclusions as ASIC on what policy to apply and how to apply it, then the decision will stand.6 Otherwise, the Panel may vary the decision, set it aside and substitute its own decision, or remit the matter for reconsideration by ASIC, with directions as to the policy to be applied. - 2.13 If the Panel decides to set aside or vary an ASIC decision, its first preference will be to decide the matter itself, applying relevant ASIC policy to the facts found by the Panel.7 If ASIC policy does not cover the matter, the Panel will decide the matter in accordance with the legislative policy of Chapter 6 and its own policies and rules.8 If, however, additional facts need to be found, the Panel may refer the matter back to ASIC, with a direction as to the policy to be applied. - 2.14 If the matter shows up the need for policy development which may need research or public consultation, the Panel will resolve the matter in light of its particular facts, setting as narrow a precedent as possible, and invite ASIC to undertake the necessary policy development.
 In general, the Panel will take the course that causes least uncertainty in the market, with a preference for minor variations of ASIC decisions or remitting matters back to ASIC.